talenfisher/fix3p/README.md

 To enable automatic crash reporting, [enable the setting.](https://github.com/talenfisher/fix3p/wiki/Crash-Reporting)

 ### Render Decimation
 If you do not have powerful enough hardware to render high-polygon X3P files, you may turn on render decimation.
 Control this by moving the render decimation slider left or right on the settings page.
-Farthest left = all polygons, farthest right = less polygons.
+Left = more polygons, right = less polygons.

 ### Presets
-To set default annotations and backgrounds, [use mask & Annotation preset files.](https://github.com/talenfisher/fix3p/wiki/Mask-&-Annotation-Presets)
+To set default annotations and backgrounds, [use mask & annotation preset files.](https://github.com/talenfisher/fix3p/wiki/Mask-&-Annotation-Presets)